-The following information is intended to acquaint students with the policies of the College related to administering financial aid.
+The following information was intended to acquaint students with the policies of the College related to administering financial aid.

-Financial Aid is handled separately from Admissions decisions.
-The Admissions Committee identifies student recipients from merit scholarships and admissions grants.
-A faculty committee determines which returning Marlboro students will receive endowed and annually-funded scholarships.
+Financial aid was handled separately from Admissions decisions.
+The Admissions Committee identified student recipients for merit scholarships and admissions grants.
+A faculty committee determined which returning Marlboro students would receive endowed and annually funded scholarships.

-The basic consideration in determining financial aid awards is the student’s financial need, once the family’s comprehensive financial situation is taken into account.
-The College attempts, so far as funds allow, to meet a percentage of a student’s financial needs as determined on a yearly basis when a student’s financial aid application is completed by the financial aid deadline.
+The basic consideration in determining financial aid awards was the student’s financial need, once the family’s comprehensive financial situation was taken into account.
+The College attempted, so far as funds allow, to meet a percentage of a student’s financial needs as determined on a yearly basis when a student’s financial aid application was completed by the financial aid deadline.

-The annual FAFSA deadline is March 1st for new first-year students and April 1st for returning and transfer students and December 1st for new spring semester applicants.
+The annual FAFSA deadline was March 1st for new first-year students and April 1st for returning and transfer students and December 1st for new spring semester applicants.

-In order to be considered for financial aid, a student must be accepted for enrollment, or be enrolled and making satisfactory academic progress.
-In general, Marlboro College defines “satisfactory academic progress” as being continued and making progress toward graduation.
+In order to be considered for financial aid, a student must have been accepted for enrollment, or be enrolled and making satisfactory academic progress.
+In general, Marlboro College defined “satisfactory academic progress” as being continued and making progress toward graduation.
 The College’s financial aid policy for Satisfactory Academic Progress is below.

 Satisfactory Academic Progress

-Academic progress is the standard by which progress toward degree completion is measured.
-It applies to all students whether or not they are receiving financial aid.
+Academic progress was the standard by which progress toward degree completion was measured.
+It applied to all students whether or not they were receiving financial aid.

-According to federal regulations, in order to be eligible for financial student aid funds, a student must make satisfactory academic progress and all schools must define their Satisfactory Academic Progress in terms of both Quantitative (time-based) and Qualitative (grade-based) measures.
+According to federal regulations, in order to be eligible for financial student aid funds, a student must have made satisfactory academic progress and all schools must define their Satisfactory Academic Progress in terms of both Quantitative (time-based) and Qualitative (grade-based) measures.

-In order to be making satisfactory progress, students must meet both quantitative and qualitative measures each semester.
-Students who fail to meet these standards may lose their eligibility for financial aid.
-“Good Standing” differs from satisfactory academic progress.
-A student may be progressing satisfactorily but not be in good standing.
+In order to be making satisfactory progress, students must have met both quantitative and qualitative measures each semester.
+Students who failed to meet these standards could lose their eligibility for financial aid.
+“Good Standing” differed from satisfactory academic progress.
+A student could be progressing satisfactorily but not be in good standing.

-Full-time students may complete the degree within 4 years (or 8 semesters) of full-time enrollment.
-However, the federal regulations state completion within a maximum time frame of 150% of a program; and therefore must complete within 6 years (or 12 semesters).
+Full-time students could complete the degree within 4 years (or 8 semesters) of full-time enrollment.
+However, the federal regulations stated completion within a maximum time frame of 150% of a program; and therefore they must have completed within 6 years (or 12 semesters).

-To meet the quantitative standard a student must successful complete at least 12 credits per term of all credits attempted.
-Attempted courses include incompletes, in-progress, withdrawn courses and courses taken as pass/fail.
-Additionally, any courses transferred into a program of study will be counted towards the Quantitative Standard.
+To have met the quantitative standard, a student must have successfully completed at least 12 credits per term of all credits attempted.
+Attempted courses included Incompletes, in-progress, withdrawn courses, and courses taken as pass/fail.
+Additionally, any courses transferred into a program of study were counted toward the Quantitative Standard.

-Students are considered to be making the minimum progress if they accumulate successfully completed credits toward the 120 required for the degree at the following rate:
+Students were considered to be making the minimum progress if they accumulated successfully completed credits toward the 120 required for the degree at the following rate:

 |Term||Credits Completed (minimum)|

-Part-time students are expected to make progress by completing at least 80% of the credits attempted.
+Part-time students were expected to make progress by completing at least 80% of the credits attempted.

-In accordance with federal regulations, students are expected to have a cumulative GPA average of a C (2.0) or above.
+In accordance with federal regulations, students were expected to have a cumulative GPA average of a C (2.0) or above.

-All students are reviewed at the end of the fall and spring semester to determine if they are meeting minimum requirements of the quantitative and qualitative standards.
-This review will be delayed, in the case of missing or Incomplete grades, until the work is completed.
-Courses taken as pass/fail do not calculate into a GPA average for the purpose of measuring satisfactory academic progress.
+All students were reviewed at the end of the fall and spring semester to determine if they were meeting minimum requirements of the quantitative and qualitative standards.
+This review was delayed, in the case of missing or Incomplete grades, until the work was completed.
+Courses taken as pass/fail did not calculate into a GPA average for the purpose of measuring satisfactory academic progress.

-To determine how your financial aid award may be impacted by not making satisfactory academic progress, please see the Marlboro Campus Undergraduate Student Financial Aid Warning, Suspension, Probation and Appeal Policy below.
+To determine how a financial aid award could be impacted by not making satisfactory academic progress, please see the Marlboro Campus Undergraduate Student Financial Aid Warning, Suspension, Probation, and Appeal Policy below.

 Financial Aid Warning

-At the end of each semester the financial aid office will review for Satisfactory Academic Progress (SAP).
-Students who do not meet the minimum number of credits to advance to the next grade level will be issued a financial aid warning effective the following term.
-Students will continue to receive financial aid while on financial aid warning.
-This may or may not coincide with guided or academic probation as voted on by faculty.
+At the end of each semester, the financial aid office reviewed for Satisfactory Academic Progress (SAP).
+Students who did not meet the minimum number of credits to advance to the next grade level were issued a financial aid warning effective the following term.
+Students continued to receive financial aid while on financial aid warning.
+This may or may not have coincided with guided or academic probation as voted on by faculty.

-In order to be removed from financial aid warning the student must earn the required number of credits and maintain a cumulative GPA average of a C (2.0) to advance to the next grade level by the end of their financial aid warning term.
-A student cannot remain on financial aid warning more than one semester.
+In order to be removed from financial aid warning, the student must have earned the required number of credits and maintained a cumulative GPA average of a C (2.0) to advance to the next grade level by the end of their financial aid warning term.
+A student could not remain on financial aid warning more than one semester.

 Financial Aid Suspension

-Students who fail to make SAP will be placed on financial aid suspension and are not eligible for financial aid.* Students who exceed 150% of the published program length (six years) will lose aid eligibility.* Financial Aid suspension may or may not coincide with faculty voting to move a student from guided probation to academic probation.
-Students who are dismissed or academically withdrawn after faculty vote are no longer eligible for financial aid.
+Students who failed to make SAP were placed on financial aid suspension and were not eligible for financial aid.* Students who exceeded 150% of the published program length (six years) would lose aid eligibility.* Financial Aid suspension may or may not have coincided with faculty voting to move a student from guided probation to academic probation.
+Students who were dismissed or academically withdrawn after faculty vote were no longer eligible for financial aid.

-Students who lose aid eligibility due to financial aid suspension but who are not dismissed or academically withdrawn from the college can appeal this decision to the Director of Financial Aid.
+Students who lost aid eligibility due to financial aid suspension but who were not dismissed or academically withdrawn from the college could appeal this decision to the Director of Financial Aid.

-- Students on financial aid suspension may continue to attend the college at their own expense.
-Students may become eligible for financial aid once SAP is obtained.
+- Students on financial aid suspension could continue to attend the college at their own expense.
+Students could become eligible for financial aid once SAP was obtained.

-- Students who are dismissed, withdrawn or who withdraw from the college but who are subsequently reinstated may be considered for financial aid based upon SAP standards as determined by a review of your academic record since separating from the college.
+- Students who were dismissed, withdrawn, or who withdrew from the college but were subsequently reinstated could be considered for financial aid based upon SAP standards as determined by a review of their academic record since separating from the college.

 Financial Aid Probation

-Students who have appealed a financial aid suspension and are successful will be placed on financial aid probation for one term.
-The student will be eligible for financial aid while on probation.
-Students who do not earn SAP at the end of the term they are placed on probation will lose financial aid eligibility.
+Students who appealed a financial aid suspension and were successful were placed on financial aid probation for one term.
+The student was eligible for financial aid while on probation.
+Students who did not earn SAP at the end of the term in which they were placed on probation lost financial aid eligibility.

-*Students may continue to be eligible for some outside sources such as private loans or outside scholarships.
-Students are urged to contact the source to determine if they remain eligible.
-Institutional aid and some outside sources of aid may be limited to a shorter period than 150% of the published length of the program.
+*Students could continue to be eligible for some outside sources such as private loans or outside scholarships.
+Students were urged to contact the source to determine if they remained eligible.
+Institutional aid and some outside sources of aid could be limited to a shorter period than 150% of the published length of the program.

-Students should not expect aid beyond their normally projected graduation date.
-Dismissed students may be considered for financial aid if readmitted.
-Readmittance is granted on an individual basis.
-Students seeking readmittance must apply in writing to the Dean of Faculty.
+Students should not have expected aid beyond their normally projected graduation date.
+Dismissed students could be considered for financial aid if readmitted.
+Readmittance was granted on an individual basis.
+Students who sought readmittance must have applied in writing to the Dean of Faculty.